breatheco-de/exercise-collaborative-html-website/README.md

 This project comes with the necessary files to start working, which can be found in the following github repository: https://github.com/breatheco-de/exercise-collaborative-html-website

-a) Navigate to and fork the repository in Github
+a) Navigate to and fork the repository in Github.

-b) Invite your students or team members as collaborators to your forked repository (see the gif manual in it)
+b) Invite your students or team members as collaborators to your forked repository (see the gif manual in it).

-c) Have your students or team members clone your forked repository (not the original above)
+c) Have your students or team members clone your forked repository (not the original above).

 **Both students and instructors:**